Civic and State Square Precinct Revitalisation

 Liberty Square redevelopment

-The revitalised Liberty Square will provide a safe and pedestrian friendly space, including dedicated and accessible short term parking options to the Supreme Court.
+The revitalised park provides a safe and pedestrian friendly space with dedicated and accessible short term parking for the Supreme Court and connections to the Civic and State Square Precinct.

 The landscape respects and complements the surrounding institutional buildings and existing plants within the precinct and features local plant species suitable to conditions in the precinct.